Ways Your Restaurant Can Go Green in 2018

 Fortunately, there are many great eco-friendly alternatives to traditional plastic disposables.
 For example, instead of plastic utensils and dinnerware, you can use biodegradable or compostable options that are made out of renewable materials such as sugarcane, bamboo, or PLA plastic.
 Many restaurant owners are wary of eco-friendly disposables because they perceive them as being flimsy and low quality, but many new types of eco-friendly options are just as durable as their plastic counterparts.

 Additionally, many cities are now considering banning plastic straws, so it's an excellent time for your business to make the switch to eco-friendly alternatives.
 PLA plastic and paper straws are two great substitutes for traditional plastic straws.
+Some cities have also banned the use of plastic bags, so you should consider switching to eco-friendly bags as well.

 5. Minimize Food Waste